 Ischaemic heart disease

-Since cardiomyocytes generate almost all their energy from oxidative phosphorylation are they strictly dependent on continuous flow of oxygenated blood.
-Ischaemic heart disease is an umbrella term that includes several diseases caused by myocardial ischaemia, where there is an imbalance between coronary perfusion and the myocardium’s oxygen and nutritional requirements.
+As cardiomyocytes generate almost all their energy from oxidative phosphorylation they are strictly dependent on continuous flow of oxygenated blood.

-In more than 90% of cases does the ischaemia occur due to obstructive atherosclerotic plaques in the coronaries, a condition called coronary artery disease.
-These terms are therefore often used interchangeably, but they’re actually two different things.
-The remaining 10% occurs due to:
+In more than 90% of cases ischaemia occurs due to obstructive atherosclerotic plaques in the coronaries, a condition called coronary artery disease.
+As such, the risk factors for coronary artery disease are the same as for atherosclerosis in general, like hypertension, dyslipidaemia, diabetes mellitus, etc.

 - Abnormally increased demand

 - Diminished oxygenation of blood

 The classical manifestation of chronic ischaemic heart disease is stable angina.
 In stable angina, coronary artery stenosis has reached the critical 70%.
 This is sufficient for perfusion of the myocardium in rest.
 However, as soon as the myocardial blood requirement increases, such as during walking up stairs or exercise, the perfusion will be insufficient for the myocardium.
 This causes angina pectoris.
 Symptoms are relieved upon rest or after application of nitro-glycerine, a vasodilator.

 Vasospastic angina (Prinzmetal angina) is caused by coronary artery vasospasm, with or without underlying coronary artery disease.
 Vasospasm may occur in rest and usually unrelated to exercise.

 Ischaemic cardiomyopathy is caused by ischaemic damage to the myocardium.
 This may occur due to long-term chronic ischaemic heart disease, or due to previous myocardial infarction.
 This damage to the myocardium may lead to heart failure.